 You don't have to be an exercise physiologists to know you cannot run as fast or as long in the summer.

-One of the reasons that long training runs don't work out as well is the mater of glycogen depletion occurring sooner in hot weather. .This seems to be a fairly well demonstrated physiological fact.See here.
-Of course volume depletion is a more dominant limiting factor.
+One of the reasons long training runs don't work out as well is glycogen depletion occurring sooner in hot weather. .This seems to be a fairly well demonstrated physiological fact.See here.
+Of course, volume depletion is a more dominant limiting factor.

 So, maybe if you can keep cooler you can delay glycogen depletion.

 One thing you can do to keep cooler seems to be to drink ice slurries.

 I quote from an article in the Scandinavian Journal of Medicine and Science in Sports By authors Tan and Lee from the National University of Singapore.See here for abstract.